 John Bare, Ph.D.

-In this role, John provides the creativity and vision to animate the Blank family’s passions across a number of program areas, including education, parks and greenspace, early childhood development, the arts, childhood obesity and community development.
-John directs implementation of grant programs and manages the grants administration process and foundation financials.
-John leads a staff of five and engages dozens of associates from the Blank Family of Businesses who make up the five grantmaking committees that shape the corporate philanthropy for the Atlanta Falcons, Atlanta United and Mr. Blank’s other business interests.
-John has created an AMBFF Fellows program that brings on college students to lead strategic projects and gain exposure to philanthropic and social change leaders.
+Since joining the foundation in 2004, John has provided the creativity and vision to animate the Blank family’s passions across a number of program areas, including education, parks and greenspace, early childhood development, the arts, childhood obesity and community development.
+John engages dozens of associates from the Blank Family of Businesses who make up the grantmaking committees that shape the corporate philanthropy for the Atlanta Falcons, Atlanta United and Mr. Blank’s other business interests.

-John joined the Blank Family Foundation in 2004 and created the Blank Family Foundation’s Speaker Series and Film Series and the programming for West Creek Ranch, a retreat center in Montana — all central to the Foundation’s commitment to spark civic action on issues of interest to the board members.
+John created the Blank Family Foundation’s Speaker Series and Film Series and curates programming for West Creek Ranch, a retreat & conference center in Montana — all central to the Foundation’s thought leadership and commitment to spark civic action on issues of interest to the board members.

-An expert in evaluation, John is a national leader in identifying and adapting innovative tools for social change strategies.
+With deep experience in qualitative and quantitative research methods and program evaluation, John is a national leader in identifying and adapting innovative tools for social change strategies.
 Borrowing from risk analysis, scenario planning and behavioral economics and other fields, John has created practical tools that enhance and accelerate social change.
 John was part of a 2015-16 national advisory board for The Commons’ Risk Management Toolkit, and his 2009 Foundation Review article, “Philanthropy, Evaluation, Accountability, and Social Change,” challenges the field to differentiate accountability, which sets the ground floor for acceptable practices, from the complex, aspirational work required to advance social change.

 John joined AMBFF after seven years at The John S. and James L. Knight Foundation, where he created the planning and evaluation department.
 At Knight, John created an indicators project to track more than 100 quality-of-life measures across 26 communities.
 In Knight’s journalism work, John directed the largest-ever study of training and professional development for U.S. journalists, and designed the Future of the First Amendment research project that assessed knowledge and attitudes of 100,000 students, nearly 8,000 teachers and 500 administrators and principals at U.S. high schools.
 In the arts, John directed one of the biggest discipline-specific arts consumer studies.
 The findings are published in the 2002 book, Classical Music Segmentation Study.